-- Regular meetings of the Board, which has a schedule of matters specifically reserved for its approval and which are the subject of regular standard reports as required; - Appointment of Internal Auditors who work to the standards of the Institute of Internal Auditors and produce an annual internal audit plan and regular internal audit reports; - The review of reports prepared by Internal Auditors by the Audit and Risk Committee on a regular basis; and - A corporate financial plan with a detailed annual budget, regularly revised forecasts, a comparison of actual with budget and key performance indicators all of which are reviewed by the Board.
+- Regular meetings of the Board, which has a schedule of matters specifically reserved for its approval and which are the subject of regular standard reports as required; - Appointment of Internal Auditors who work to the standards of the Institute of Internal Auditors and produce an annual internal audit plan and regular internal audit reports; - The review of reports prepared by Internal Auditors by the Audit and Risk Committee on a regular basis;

+• A corporate financial plan with a detailed annual budget, regularly revised forecasts, a comparison of actual with budget and key performance indicators all of which are reviewed by the Board.

-Identification Of Business Risk
+Identification of Business Risk

-Risk Management lies with the Board supported by the Executive Team.
+Risk management lies with the Board supported by the Executive Team.
 Key risks have been identified as part of the business planning process and scored to reflect the likelihood of this occurring.
 Mitigation strategies are put in place to minimise the impact of identified risk on the organisation.

-The three most significant risks identified during 2017/18 were the failure of a major contractor, the health of the local economy and rent affordability.
+The three most significant risks identified during 2018/19 were changing demographics and reducing population, not having a competitive contractor marker and BREXIT.
 Other significant risk factors include the impact of Universal Credit and the potential impact from a severe weather event.

 Increased costs are also being experienced by local contractors on supplies which will inevitably lead to increased costs in maintenance and new build.
-The local economy continues to be fragile with risk of contractors experiencing cash flow problems and the potential for business failure.
-During the Business Planning session on 31 January 2018, the Board reviewed and set the Partnership's risk appetite for the coming year.
+The Board met on 6 March 2019 and reviewed and set the partnership's risk appetite for the coming year.